quangctkm9207/emo-news/README.md

-# emo-news
+EmoNews
-EmoNews - An Android application provides Vietnamese news and weather info by using JSON and XML Parser
+An Android application provides Vietnamese news and weather info by using JSON and XML Parser